pjanthony2001/linear-sum-assignment/README.md

 ## About the Project

 This project helps to solve an assignment problem that matches `n` people to `m` different classes, each class with their own number of places, given the rankings for the classes.
+It uses the Hungarian Algorithm.

 ## Getting Started